clarive/wp-filesync-plugin/README.md

 - use other file-based tools to process your file contents and metadata.
 - implement CI/CD practices to deploy to test and live production environments.

-The motivation for this plugin is to make Wordpress behave just like file-based CMS systems, such as Jekyll, Grav, etc.
+The motivation behind this plugin is to make your Wordpress workflow very similar to most file-based CMS systems, such as Jekyll, Grav, etc.

 # Status